testomuli/Oskari-web-nextjs/_content/blog/2019-10-25-OSGeo_Oskari_tour.md

 ---
 layout: post
-title:  "Oskari & OSGeo on tour 2019" excerpt : "Oskari went on tour with OSGeo Finland to meet some open minded people around Finland"
+title: 'Oskari & OSGeo on tour 2019'
+excerpt: 'Oskari went on tour with OSGeo Finland to meet some open minded people around Finland'
 date: 2019-10-25 13:00:00 +0300
 categories: [news]
-tags: blog
+tags: ['blog']
 ---

 # Oskari & OSGeo were on tour

 It was a brilliant open source tour through the whole of Finland in October!

 This was the fist time we arranged a tour with [OSGeo Finland association](http://www.osgeo.fi/) and Oskari Community and met open source people of cities of Turku, Tampere and Joensuu.
 The aim was to learn new things with FOSS4G tools and get familiar with Oskari RPC.

 We used the workshop material provided for [FOSS4G 2019 Bucharest conference](https://github.com/oskariorg/oskari-docs/tree/master/md/documentation/examples/FOSS4G_2019).
 With those instruction we were able to get to the bottom of the realms of Oskari's embedded maps and API.
 Thanks for the instructions, NLS-FI Oskari developer team!

 The event was in Finnish and presentations can be found [here](https://drive.google.com/drive/u/0/folders/1bFShE-Pon6NexBL4ZhAkHxTF0iFM0Hb9).
 Thanks again for all the participants and organizers!

 <img src="/img/mapquery_oskari.png" width="500" class="img-responsive"/>